Friday, December 6, 2024, San Diego, California, 3:15 PM – 5:15 PM PT (6:15 PM – 8:15 PM ET)

 Chief, Leukemia/Benign Hematology Service

-Professor of Oncology, Dept of Medicine
+Professor of Oncology, Department of Medicine

 Roswell Park Comprehensive Cancer Center